rohitkrish1996/Text-sentiment-analysis/README.md

 # Analysis and Result

-Developed wrod clouds to identify the good and bad tweeets.
+Developed word clouds to identify the good and bad tweeets.
-Generated histograns to determined the frequency of importnant words which determine the sentiment
+Generated histograns to determine the frequency of important words which are indicative of the sentiment

 Built classification models like Logistic Regression using TFIDF  VECTORIZER (bigram, n-grams) to predict hate speeches with negative sentiments.